DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

 materials) that became highly exploitable through continuous emulations, ultimately becoming a *catchphrase*, a popularly recognized expression through repeated iterations of its original enunciation.
-As such, the Truck Patriot entered the everyday life of Brazilians and injected a new dimension of laughter, ridicule, irony, and mockery that became deeply embedded in the Brazilian post-election media frenzy.
+As such, the 'Truck Patriot' entered the everyday life of Brazilians and injected a new dimension of laughter, ridicule, irony, and mockery that became deeply embedded in the Brazilian post-election media frenzy.
 Moreover, the speed and scale at which 'Truck Patriot' memes were produced and